kaosnyrb/StarArmory/README.md

 # StarArmory
-A Starfield tool for integrating other Starfiepd mods seamlessly into the game.
+A Starfield tool for integrating other Starfield mods seamlessly into the game.

 Build on https://github.com/Mutagen-Modding/Mutagen